British

-The Mark VIII was introduced on the "Special Flotilla Leader Destroyer" Swift and used on many subsequent pre-World War I destroyers.
-Some Mark VIII guns were modified for HA use during World War I.
+The Mark VIII was introduced on the "Special Flotilla Leader Destroyer" Swift and subsequently used on many pre-World War I destroyers.
+Some guns were modified for HA use during World War I.

 Following the war, four guns were sent to the Caspian in 1919.
 During World War II, many guns were used to arm DAMS merchantmen.